 Social Security rules say that as long as all marriages have ended, you are not currently married, and you’ve met the length of marriage rules, you can choose the highest benefit from any of your ex-spouses.

-If circumstances change — perhaps an ex-spouse passes away — then you you could switch from a spousal benefit on one spouse, to a survivors benefit on another.
+If circumstances change — perhaps an ex-spouse passes away — then you could switch from a spousal benefit on one spouse to a survivors benefit on another.

 If your deceased ex-spouse was the higher income earner, your benefit would be equal to his or her full benefit, minus any reduction for your age.
 (You can file for a survivor benefit as early as age 60.)